Budibase/website/content/blog/updates/2024-01-09-incident/index.md

 1. We are going to fix our automation around bringing up new CouchDB nodes and test it thoroughly in a safe, non-production environment.
 This is an automation we run very infrequently, and in this instance we should have first tested it in a non-production environment instead of trusting that it still worked.
 2. We are going to write a disaster recovery plan for a full cluster rollback, so that if this happens again in future we will be able to react quicker.
 Had we had this available to us in this incident, we could have saved approximately 30 minutes in recovery time.
 3. We were not alerted to this problem automatically, relying instead on the diligence of our customers reaching out to us.
 It is only through luck that so few customers were affected this time, and we don't want to rely on luck going forward.
 We are going figure out a good way to be automatically alerted to data loss situations in future.
 4. The Budibase code should not be lazily creating databases the way that it does.
 This is technical debt we have carried with us from the days that Budibase was a desktop app, and it's time we paid it down.
-We are going to prioritise work to only create databases when necessary, a change that would have prevented this problem entirely.
+We are going to prioritise work to only create databases when necessary.
+This change would likely have prevented much of the data loss we saw.

 # Conclusion